Evaluate the Evidence to Examine Cancer Effects

 • This is because cancer risk is a linear response without a threshold and very low doses can still cause an increased risk of cancer.

 • One exception to this rule is oral exposure to chloroform where EPA has stated that cytotoxicity is necessary before chloroform will cause cancer from ingestion.
 EPA has stated that their RfD can be considered protective against cancer from oral exposure.
-More information about chloroform and cancer is available in IRISexternal icon.
+More information about chloroform and cancer is available in IRIS.

 • Use a CEL to make a health hazard conclusion.